CollectionBuilder/collectionbuilder-sa/README.md

 Driven by your collection metadata, the template generates engaging visualizations to browse and explore your objects.
 The resulting static site can be hosted on any basic web server.

+CollectionBuilder-SA requires that you generate a thumb and small image derivative/representation for each object in your collection, in additional to the full sized object.
+This can be automated using the [included rake tasks](https://github.com/CollectionBuilder/collectionbuilder-sa/blob/master/docs/rake-tasks.md) or manually created using other software.

+*Note:* CollectionBuilder-SA collections are scalable to thousands of items, with the only limitation being the final file size of the Lunr static search index.
+The search page for collections with extensive text metadata and thousands of items will load slowly.
+Full document text search is possible, but not generally suggested.

 [CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
 See [Getting Started Docs](https://collectionbuilder.github.io/docs/introduction.html) for detailed information.